11 reasons to visit Scotland immediately

-We’ve got our Scottish writer, Freya Herring, on the case, to find out why you need to put this wild, spectacular country on your bucket list.
+Find out why you need to put the wild and spectacular country that is Scotland on your bucket list.
 Here are 11 reasons to visit Scotland immediately.

 1. The North Coast 500